kevin218/Eureka/docs/source/installation.rst

 Installation methods
 --------------------

 In order to have consistent, repeatable results across the ``Eureka!`` user community, we recommend that all general users install the most recent stable release of ``Eureka!``, v0.1-alpha.
-The following installation instructions are written with this in mind, and the most recent stable release is also available as a zipped archive here: https://github.com/kevin218/Eureka/releases/tag/v0.1-alpha
+The following installation instructions are written with this in mind, and the most recent stable release is also available as a zipped archive `here <https://github.com/kevin218/Eureka/releases/tag/v0.1-alpha>`_.

 Initial environment preparation